larueli/php-symfony-base-image/README.md

 * composer dump-autoload : you can add parameters with build arg : COMPOSER_AUTOLOAD_PARAMS
 * install doctrine migrations everytime your docker image starts

+It will add all functionnalities from [larueli/php-base-image](https://github.com/larueli/php-base-image) :

+* Based on php:apache
+* Runs as non-root user.
+  * Capable to run with a random user in the root group (compatible with OpenShift)
+  * Port 8080 inside the container
+* Composer installed
+* Using [wait](https://github.com/ufoscout/docker-compose-wait) on top of entrypoint
+* PHP extensions from the base image and I added some

 ## Production

 ### Customize